LVCVA Announces News Leases

 The ATA Spring National Tournament is back in Las Vegas March 13-16.
 The event allows competitors to test and display their skills in a controlled, competitive environment.
 The association also includes opportunities for education and training sessions during the three-day event.
 An estimated 5,000 people are expected at attend the tournament.
 ATA is the premier North American organization dedicated to the martial arts discipline of taekwondo.
 They first came to Las Vegas in 1995 and have held 18 tournaments here.

-For its Las Vegas debut, Wizard World Las Vegas Comic Con is expected to draw an estimated 1,500 pop culture enthusiasts.
+Spring also brings Wizard World Las Vegas Comic Con to the LVCC.
 Super heroes, villains and sci-fi characters of all kinds will invade the LVCC April 24-26.
 Wizard World, Inc. produces Comic Cons and pop culture conventions across North America that celebrate graphic novels, comic books, movies, TV shows and more.

 Sculpted physiques return September 18-19 as part of Joe Weider's Olympia Fitness & Performance Weekend 2015.
 Mr. Olympia is the title awarded to the winner of the professional men's bodybuilding contest.
 The competition, which is expected to draw 30,000 attendees, will celebrate its 10th year in Las Vegas next year.